 |Very Good (740-799)||$1,453||$920|

-If you're dealing with an at-fault accident, speeding violation, reckless driving violation, or DUI on your résumé, Allied could be a better choice than Progressive.
-Every car insurance company has different post-violation pricing structures, so always do your due diligence and compare quotes to understand which insurer suits you.
+If you're saddled with an at-fault collision, speeding ticket, reckless driving violation, or DUI on your record, Allied could be a better choice than Progressive.
+Every car insurance company enacts rate penalties differently, so it's worth comparing quotes to understand which insurer is best for you.

 |At-fault accident (damage < $1,000)||$2,720||$1,662|